ZMashiro/hello-word/README.md

 Hi Humans!

 Mashiro here,I as university student start to Python and C++.
-This is the fitrst of trying to use Github.
+This is trying to use Github.